Quinn XCII: 2021: Change of Scenery II

-2023: The People’s Champ
+2023-present: The People's Champ, Mustard Mike's & Look!
+I’m Alive

-On January 27, 2023, Quinn XCII released his fifth studio album, entitled The People’s Champ, via a deal with Republic Records.
-The album was supported by four singles ahead of the release, "Backpack", "Common (featuring Big Sean)", “Let Me Down (with Chelsea Cutler), and "The Lows".
+On January 27, 2023, Quinn XCII released his fifth studio album, entitled The People's Champ, via a deal with Republic Records.
+The album was supported by four singles ahead of the release, "Backpack", "Common (featuring Big Sean)", "Let Me Down (with Chelsea Cutler), and "The Lows".